Did Nicholas Sparks Kill "The Notebook"? Or, Was It Always Doomed?

 Advertisement

 As The Daily Beast recently reported, the author has been accused of banning an LGBTQ+ club at the prep school he co-founded in Northern California.
-The evidence — a series of emails between Sparks and the school’s headmaster, Saul Benjamin — seems pretty damning, as is the timing: June is Pride Month, and also the 15th anniversary of The Notebook, which first hit theaters on June 25, 2004.
-(Sparks has since expressed regret for his actions, and apologized to the LGBTQ+ community, a statement that, given the evidence, feels like too little too late.)
+The evidence — a series of emails between Sparks and the school’s headmaster, Saul Benjamin — seems pretty damning, as is the timing: June is Pride Month, and also the 15th anniversary of The Notebook, which first hit cinemas on 25th June 2004.
+(Sparks has since expressed regret for his actions, and apologised to the LGBTQ+ community, a statement that, given the evidence, feels like too little too late.)

 As we’ve learned many times over the last few years (see: Woody Allen, Michael Jackson, Bill Cosby — the list goes on), coming to terms with the fact that the person and ideas behind a beloved pop culture phenomenon are problematic is a difficult process.
 And though you could make a case for dissociating the movie from the novel it’s based on, the fact that the entire story is based on Sparks’ own grandparents makes that rather difficult.
 But perhaps this is a good opportunity to really delve beyond the nostalgic veneer of The Notebook.
 Why did this movie resonate?
 And does that magic really hold up today?